s0umyaD07/adxl/README.md

 	return 0;
 }

-/**
- * Set the ADXL345 gravity range according to the RANGE enumeration
- * @param range One of the four possible gravity ranges defined by the RANGE enumeration */ void ADXL345::setRange(ADXL345::RANGE range) {
+void ADXL345::setRange(ADXL345::RANGE range) {
 	this->range = range;
 	updateRegisters();
 }

-/**
- * Set the ADXL345 resolution according to the RESOLUTION enumeration
- * @param resolution either HIGH or NORMAL resolution.
-HIGH resolution is only available if the range is set to +/- 16g */ void ADXL345::setResolution(ADXL345::RESOLUTION resolution) {
+void ADXL345::setResolution(ADXL345::RESOLUTION resolution) {
 	this->resolution = resolution;
 	updateRegisters();
 }

-/**
- * Useful debug method to display the pitch and roll values in degrees on a single standard output line
- * @param iterations The number of 0.1s iterations to take place.
- */
 void ADXL345::displayPitchAndRoll(int iterations){
 	int count = 0;
 	while(count < iterations){